Soviet submarine B-427: Museum closure

-In November 2012, the vessel was discovered to have flooding and as a result was listing 24 degrees to the starboard side.
+In November 2012, the vessel was discovered to have flooding and as a result was listing 24 degrees to starboard.
 It was closed to the public in 2015, by which time the pressure hull had ruptured and raccoons had taken up residence on board.
 By 2021, when control of the Queen Mary returned to Long Beach, the city was attempting to have the submarine removed.